Manuela de Jesús Arias Espinosa

-Manuela de Jesús Arias Espinosa (7 July 1904 – 22 July 1981), also known by her religious name María Inés Teresa of the Blessed Sacrament, was a Mexican Roman Catholic professed religious and the founder of both the Poor Clare Missionary Sisters of the Blessed Sacrament (1945) and the Missionaries of Christ for the Universal Church (1979).
-She lived during the time of the Cristero War and remained out of the nation during some of it in order to avoid the anti-religious persecution of the times.
+Manuela de Jesús Arias Espinosa (7 July 1904 – 22 July 1981), also known by her religious name María Inés Teresa of the Blessed Sacrament, was a Mexican religious sister in the Roman Catholic Church and the founder of both the Poor Clare Missionaries of the Blessed Sacrament (1945) and the Missionaries of Christ for the Universal Church (1979).
+She lived during the time of the Cristero War and left the country for some time to avoid the anti-religious persecution at the time.

 Espinosa's beatification was celebrated in Mexico on 21 April 2012 with Cardinal Angelo Amato presiding over the celebration on the behalf of Pope Benedict XVI.

 Life

 Manuela de Jesús Arias Espinosa was born in Mexico in 1904 as the fifth of eight children to the pious Eustaquio Arias Arroniz and María Espinosa López Portillo.
 She made her First Communion in 1911.

 Her religious calling blossomed in 1924 after attending a religious congress from 5–12 October 1924 and received inspiration after reading an account of Saint Thérèse of Lisieux.
 But her firm decision to enter the religious life did not come until the Feast of Christ the King in 1926.

-Espinosa entered the "Ave Maria" convent in Los Angeles on 5 June 1929.
+Espinosa entered the Ave Maria" convent in Los Angeles on 5 June 1929.
 Espinosa made her initial vows on 12 December 1930.
-She made her perpetual vows on 14 December 1933 and lived the cloistered life in the religious name of "María Inés Teresa of the Blessed Sacrament"; her time in the cloistered life lasted until 1949.
-Espinosa founded – on 23 August 1945 – the Poor Clare Missionary Sisters of the Blessed Sacrament in Cuernavaca in Morelos and received the papal decree of praise in 1949 and the full approval of Pope Pius XII on 22 June 1951.
-She received the affectionate name of "Manuelita".
+She made her perpetual vows on 14 December 1933 and took the religious name María Inés Teresa of the Blessed Sacrament; she lived cloistered until 1949.
+On 23 August 1945 Espinosa founded the Poor Clare Missionary Sisters of the Blessed Sacrament in Cuernavaca in Morelos and received the papal decree of praise in 1949 and the full approval of Pope Pius XII on 22 June 1951.

 Her next and final order founded was titled the Missionaries of Christ for the Universal Church and was established on 23 November 1979 in Nievo León.
 On 9 December 1980 she had an audience with Pope John Paul II in Rome.

 Espinosa died in Rome in 1981.
 Over six thousand of her spiritual writings still remain.
 Her first order now operates in places such as Ireland and Indonesia while the second operates in Sierra Leone.